The $k$-flip Ising game: Decay of metastable states in the - flip Ising dynamics

 For each fixed value of $k$, multiple independent realizations of the stochastic process were executed to gather statistical data on the transition time from the metastable state to the ground state.
 The transition times obtained from these simulations were then averaged arithmetically to estimate the mean first-hitting time.

-Fig. \ref{exp_b17_b19} shows the dependence of the mean first-hitting time on $\rho$, taking into account the statistical error.
-At low values of $\rho$, there is a sharp drop in the transition time, which is consistent with theory.
+Fig. \ref{exp_and_th} presents the experimental and theoretical mean first-hitting time as a function of $\rho$ for $N = 250$ and $N = 300$, including statistical error bars.
+At low values of $\rho$, there is a sharp drop in the transition time.
 With a further increase in $\rho$, there is an increase in the transition time.
-At $\beta =1.9$, there is an excess of the transition time compared to $\langle\tau(k=1)\rangle$.

-Fig. \ref{exp_and_th} shows experimental and theoretical data for $N = 250$ and $N = 300$.
 There is an excellent correspondence between theory and experiment.

 In Fig. \ref{exp_beta_h} upper plots show the dependence of $r_\tau(\beta, H, \rho,N)$ on $\rho$ for different values of $\beta$.
 It can be seen that with an increase in $\beta$, the mean transition time grows significantly as $\rho\rightarrow 1$, as predicted by theory.
 At the bottom of \ref{exp_beta_h} are graphs of the dependence of $r_\tau(\beta, H, \rho,N)$ on $\rho$ for different values of $\gamma$.
 It can be seen that with an increase in $\gamma$, the growing dependence of $\langle\tau(\rho)\rangle$ disappears completely at $\rho\rightarrow 1$ and there is a change of two regimes, as was shown earlier from the results of calculating the mean first-hitting time in Markov chains.